Rick-Lang/rickroll-lang/README.md

 # Be Aware⚠
-- This repo is not completed yet, sometimes you will see the code couldn't run directly...
+- This repo is not completed yet, this language only supports "print" and "if statement"
 - We are using GitHub as a source code manager (I don't usually use git 🤣😂)

 # Contributors